Katy Branch Library Collection

 Branch History

-In 1940, Katy residents constructed a 16'x24' one-room building so the community would have a dedicated library building for the first time.
-The new building had a small porch with an interior finish of knotty pine paneling and hardwood floors.
+In 1940, Katy residents constructed a 16'x24' one-room building to provide the community with a dedicated library for the first time.
+The new building had a small porch with knotty pine paneling and hardwood floors.
 Students from Katy Elementary School, which did not have a library, walked over weekly with their teachers to check out books.

-A new building was constructed to house both the Katy Library and the Katy Volunteer Fire Department in 1953.
+A new building was constructed in 1953 to house both the Katy Library and the Katy Volunteer Fire Department.
 The library was now open 12 hours a week and held approximately 2,000 books.
 By the end of the 1960s, the book collection had grown to 4,500 volumes, and there was little space for people to sit and read or study.

-With the formation of a Friends of the Katy Library in 1973, the library had strong community support for a building expansion.
-The fire department turned over their portion of the building to the City, and the building was renovated into one larger library space.
+With the formation of the Friends of the Katy Library in 1973, the library had strong community support for a building expansion.
+The fire department turned over its portion of the building to the City, and the building was renovated into one larger library space.
 The renovated library opened in March 1975.

 By the end of the 1990s, Katy needed a larger library - there was no space for books and not enough room for programs, especially during the summer.
 Staff regularly held programs at the VFW Hall instead.
 In 2000, a bond issue passed that included funding for a new building on Franz Road.
 The new Katy Branch Library opened its doors on April 27, 2003.
 It boasts a spacious meeting room, a computer classroom, two study rooms, a large garden, and a courtyard.